top of page

 6. Hexagram 55: 丰 (Fêng)

 Thunder over Fire – This hexagram speaks of abundance and fullness.
-It may represent a nation at the peak of its economic power, with reserves overflowing due to wise policies and a favorable global market.
+It may represent a nation at the peak of its economic power, with reserves overflowing due to wise policies and a favourable global market.

 bottom of page